Mother looking for injured daughter's pets following apartment fire

 The pictures and information about the pets provided to KCTV5 News can be viewed above.

-“If that’s what makes her happy is to know I’m here looking for them, that what’s what we’re going to do," she said.
+“If that’s what makes her happy is to know I’m here looking for them, then that’s what we’re going to do," she said.
 "She just wants them back, something back that belonged to her."

-Anyone with information about where any of these pets may be should call KCTV5 News at 913-677-7211, and we can pass the tip along to the family.

 (0) comments